amazon-connect/amazon-connect-chatjs/README.md

                         //connect.ChatSession.SessionTypes.CUSTOMER
                         //connect.ChatSession.SessionTypes.AGENT
-    "options": options, //required: no. See below for example "websocketManager": WebSocketManager //Optional, only for AGENT type chat sessions.
+    "options": options, //required: no. See below for example "websocketManager": WebSocketManager //required: no, only for AGENT type chat sessions.
 This comes from Streams };

 //This is the object returned by a successful call to the StartChatContact API.